Strivion/Practice-API/README.md

 ---

 ## Trying it out
-If you'd like to try it out, you'll a toolsuch as Postman.
+If you'd like to try it out, you'll need a tool such as Postman, Insomnia, Hoppscotch, or even just command-line tools like curl.
 With your chosen tool open, insert the base URL:
 - **`https://python-api-example-68ou.onrender.com`**

 ---